millerk22/emc2-labs/EMC2-Labs-Fall/lab01.rst

 first line of the function definition begins with ``def``, followed by the name of the function, the parameters it accepts in parentheses, and ends with a colon.
 Each line in the remainder of the function **must be indented** (which Colab will do for you automatically), and the function definition ends with a ``return`` statement that defines what the output of the function will be.
+Any Python function will follow this same format.

-It is customary to put a docstring directly below the def statement, which is a note (using ``"""`` or ``'''``) designed to describe the purpose of the function to the user.
+It is customary to include a note about what the function does directly below the ``def`` statement, this is called a docstring.
-(You can put additional notes throughout code with a comment.
-A comment is anything written after a ``#``; Python will ignore it.)
+Additionally, any text written on the same line after a ``#`` will be ignored by Python.
+This is called a comment, and is useful for documenting specifics of how a segment of code works.

+To use a function, we use ``()`` to "call" it.
+Inside the parenthesis, we put our input parameters.
-In the case of our function ``reciprocal``, it accepts a single value ``n`` as its input, and it returns the value ``1/n`` as its output.
-To evaluate our function on a given input, we write it much as one might expect:
+In the case of our function ``reciprocal``, we can give it a single value ``n`` as its input.
+We should expect the return value to be ``1/n``.

 >>> reciprocal(13)
 0.07692307692307693

+You can even pass variables into functions.

 >>> a = 2
 >>> reciprocal(a)